willsam100/CodingWIthSamBlog/_posts/2017-05-24-overriding-f-overloading-function-f.md

 #   display_name: Sam Williams
 #   first_name: Sam
 #   last_name: Williams
+description: Overloading methods is common practice in OOP.
+OVerride functions, as well as overloading functions in F# is a little different.
+Here is the needed keyword
 permalink: "/2017/05/24/overriding-f-overloading-function-f/"
 ---
 Overloading methods are common practice in many OOP languages, but in functional languages (using a functional style) not only is this not common practice, sometimes it's not even possible.
 This short post highlights why and shows the alternatives.